Hair Restoration is not just for men.

 Female pattern baldness (Androgenetic Alopecia) is the most common type of female hair loss which CAN be treated with a hair transplant.

 This type of thinning is caused by genetics, meaning that someone in your family on either side (male or female) had pattern baldness (thinning on the top of the head and / or the crown).

 If you find that your hair loss resembles one of the 9 images in the diagram, you probably have female pattern hair loss.
-The good news is, there are many ways to treat this!
+The good news is, your hair loss can be treated both surgically and non-surgically!

 The Science Behind a Hair Transplant

 The success of a hair transplant depends on the availability of healthy hair, which is needed to guarantee a lasting result.
 A hormone called DHT is the cause of hair loss but it has no effect on healthy hair.
 In patients with Female Pattern Hair Loss also known as pattern baldness, hairs on the top and crown area grow weaker, more fragile and eventually die because they are suseptable to DHT while healthy hair on the sides and back of the head remain constant.
 This resilient hair can last a lifetime making it a permanent solution for those who need a hair transplant.